 - temporary loss of hair, eyebrows, eyelashes, and pubic hair about 2 to 3 weeks after treatment

-- upset stomach (or nausea) and vomiting
+- upset stomach (or nausea)

 Although most of the side effects listed below don't happen very often, they could lead to serious problems if you do not seek medical attention.